xmuyulab/IMC-CRLM/README.md

 # Spatial Proteomic Decipher Treatment Response in Colorectal Cancer Liver Metastases

-## Abstract
-Adjuvant therapy (AT) is a prevalent post-operative approach for colorectal cancer liver metastasis (CRLM), yet a significant number of patients could still experience early relapse after AT.
-In this study, we utilized imaging mass cytometry to construct a spatial proteomic landscape of the tumor microenvironment (TME) of 35 colorectal cancer liver metastasis (CRLM) patients, distinguished by their early relapse status post-adjuvant therapy (AT).
-Our single-cell analysis identified a significant correlation between early relapse and the enrichment of a distinct subset of CD279+ regulatory T cells at the invasive margin of the tumor.
-Additionally, spatial proteomic analysis has enabled us to identify two distinct bile duct microenvironments (BDMEs) within the peritumoral region of CRLM responding differently to AT.
-Leveraging on this finding, we developed a biomarker, termed ‘BDME score’, based on computational analysis on Hematoxylin and Eosin (H&E) stained pathological images.
-Our findings indicate that this score is positively associated with reduced recurrence-free time post-AT.
-Furthermore, patients with high BDME scores could potentially derive substantial benefit from a combined treatment strategy of chemotherapy and targeted therapy, indicating the potential of introducing more effective post-surgical treatments for CRLM patients based on improved patient stratification strategies.

 ## Repository Overview
 This repository contains the data analysis pipeline and scripts used in our study titled "Spatial Proteomic Decipher Treatment Response in Colorectal Cancer Liver Metastases."
 The analysis includes the construction of the spatial proteomic landscape of the tumor microenvironment, single-cell analysis, and the development of the BDME score.